Accreditation & Compliance

 Form 990s are filed with the IRS annually, and are available to the public in the Bastyr University Finance Office.

-The following states, from which Bastyr University has received authorization or exempt status to offer degree programs, require that student complaint processes and contact information be readily available to all students:
+The following states, from which Bastyr University has received authorization or exempt status to offer degree programs, require that the following student complaint contact information be available to all students: